-BUT!
-The tide has started to turn.
-The days are already subtly lengthening at the rate of almost 4 minutes every single day, and that means it’s soon going to be PROPERLY LIGHT, and maybe even QUITE WARM.
+Days are already subtly lengthening at the rate of almost two minutes every single day, and that means it’s soon going to be PROPERLY LIGHT, and maybe even QUITE WARM.
 To WIT:

-March 30 (42 days from today)
+March 30 (9 days from now)

-April 8 (51 days from today)
+April 17 (27 days from today)